Skip to main content

 MEDIUM AVAILABILITY

-Rice-based dishes (rice and curry, string hoppers, hoppers) are naturally gluten-free.
-However, awareness of cross-contamination is limited.
-Wheat-based roti and kottu roti are common, so clarification needed.
-Tourist areas and upscale restaurants more accommodating.
+Rice-based dishes such as rice and curry, string hoppers, and hoppers are naturally gluten-free.
+That said, kitchens rarely think about cross-contamination, and wheat-based roti and kottu roti are everywhere, so ask before you order.
+Tourist areas and upscale restaurants tend to be more accommodating.

 kosher